John McDonogh’s Grave, Owings Mills, Maryland

 - One-eighth is to go to the city of Baltimore for the establishment of a “school Farm.”

-New Orleans, for the most part, used the money to found the first public school system in the City, as well as the child welfare agencies to assist the poor and under-served.
+New Orleans, for the most part, used the money to found the first public school system in the City, as well as the child welfare agencies to assist the poor and under-served populations of all races, genders and social standing.

-Baltimore spent time trying to interpret the will.
-The City officials wanted to determine what it meant to found a “school Farm.”
+Baltimore spent time trying to interpret the McDonogh will.
+The City officials took pains to determine what it meant for them to found a “school Farm.”
 They wanted to honor the request of the city’s native son, but they also wanted to make sure that the money was not demanded back by the probate judge for misappropriation.
-With a sum total of approximately $600,000 to $750,000 coming to the coffers of the City planners, they did some quick work to decide what to do.
-Baltimore officials wrote back to the court in New Orleans stating that they had decided to define “school farm” as follows:
+With a sum total of approximately $600,000 to $750,000 coming to the coffers of the Baltimore City planners, they did some quick work to decide what to do.
+The City officials wrote back to the court in New Orleans stating that they had decided to define “school Farm” as follows:

 The “school farm” is to take the destitute and the poorest of the poor male children and youth of all castes and colors in the area.
 First consideration is to be given to those of the City of Baltimore, second to those of the State of Maryland, and finally to those of all the great maritime cities.
 Children from four to sixteen years of age are to be sheltered, lodged, and fed, and instructed in reading, writing, arithmetic, history and geography.
 They are to labor at husbandry or farming as well as the science of agriculture.
 There are also to be taught the Bible and singing.